 Need a projector that is less than 2 years old at this point.
 Needs HDMI.
 Projector costs range from $70 at the cheapest, decent ones for $120 to $150.
 Should buy them in sets so they are all the same.
 Look for black Friday deals.

-Pre-conference meeting
+Pre-and post-conference meetings

 Meeting Wednesday before the conference has not worked out.
 But, may be good to meet about a week before the conference virtually.
 Also, Saturday meeting is tough due to travel plans.
 Meet before or after reception?